-• Only FDA approved, portable, multi-organ, warm perfusion platform
+Only FDA approved, portable, multi-organ, warm perfusion platform

-Our Organ Care System is the only portable, warm perfusion device on the market.
-It is also the only device that has been approved by the FDA for multiple organ indications.
-Portability is a critical aspect in reducing the injurious ischemic injury to the organ before transplantation, thereby reducing post-transplant complications and allowing the utilization of more organs for transplant.
+Our Organ Care System is the only FDA approved portable, multi-organ, warm perfusion device on the market.
+Portability is a critical aspect in reducing the ischemic injury to the organ before transplantation, thereby reducing post-transplant complications and allowing the utilization of more organs for transplant.
 The multi-organ platform allows for the standardization of use across transplant programs.

-National OCS Program
+• National OCS Program

 Our National OCS Program was developed to provide a more efficient process to procure donor organs with the OCS.
-As the number of transplants increases and the retrieval distance extends, the field will need alternatives to the current model in which the recipient transplant center sends its team to the donor site for retrieval.
+As we expect the number of transplants to increase and the retrieval distance to extend, we believe the field will need alternatives to the current model in which the recipient transplant center sends its team to the donor site for retrieval.
 Our National OCS Program provides a turnkey solution that leverages the technical advantage of the OCS and provides transplant centers with a more efficient way to increase their volume of transplants without significantly increasing resources.

-Significant body of strong clinical evidence
+• Significant body of strong clinical evidence

 In order to receive FDA approval for our PMA products, we have conducted a very large number of clinical trials with very large numbers of patient participants, with the results of these trials published in leading medical journals.
-We have also initiated post-market registries for all of our products and will continue to provide the scientific results of these registries to the clinical user community.
+We have also initiated post-market registries for all of our products and plan to continue to provide the scientific results of these registries to the clinical user community.

-• Strong relationship with the clinical transplant community
+Strong relationship with the clinical transplant community